 Family visitation provides children and their visiting parent(s) an opportunity to spend time together under the supported observation of a trained professional where their emotional and physical safety are monitored, and as necessary, intervention and redirection are provided.

-Support and educational groups meet at the Family Resource Center ANNEX at various times each week in order to meet the needs of families in our community.
-Check under the events tab for more information.
+Support and educational groups meet at the Family Resource Center ANNEX in order to meet the needs of families in our community.

 In this video, Dr. Melissa Merrick, president & CEO of Prevent Child Abuse America, provides four key takeaways from the Centers for Disease Control and Prevention’s latest Vital Signs/ACEs report, of which she is the lead author.
 Dr. Merrick also identifies several practical solutions for creating the conditions for safe, stable and nurturing relationships and environments for all children, families and communities, which are fundamental to preventing ACEs.
 Among these solutions is strengthenin